Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking: Numerical results

-In order to find adequate numerical values for the parameters we have constructed a $\chi^2$ function to be minimized: \be \chi^2 = \sum_{i=1}^{n} \left[ \Theta \left( O_i^b - O_i^v \right) \left( \frac{O_i^b}{O_i^v}\right)^2 + \Theta \left( O_i^v - O_i^b \right) \left( \frac{O_i^v - O_i^b}{k}\right)^2 \right], \ee where $n$ is the total number of observables to be fitted; in this case this is usually nine, since we fit the BRs of the nine LFV decays in order to find them within the ranges accessible to experiment.
-In Eq.~\eqref{chi2}, $\Theta$ is the Heaviside step function, $O_i^v$ is the computed value of each observable, $O_i^b$ is the experimental upper bound on the observable, which is given in table~\ref{LFV_limits}, and $k$ is an appropriately small number that short-circuits the minimization algorithm when $O_i^v$ turns out larger than $O_i^b$.\footnote{In practice, in each case we have tried various values of $k$ before settling on the one that worked best, \textit{i.e.}\ that maximized the efficiency of the minimization algorithm for each problem at hand.
-Since the observables \textit{viz.}\ the branching ratios are very small, $k \sim 10^{-20}$ was a typical order of magnitude.} The $\chi^2$ function~\eqref{chi2} works well even when the calculated BRs and the experimental upper bounds differ by many orders of magnitude.
-We fit by minimizing $\chi^2$ with respect to the model parameters---the Yukawa couplings $d_\ell$, $\delta_\ell$, and $\gamma_\ell$, the PMNS-matrix parameters, and the parameter $T_{11}$ of the 2HDM.
-The mass of the lightest neutrino is randomly generated before the minimization of the $\chi^2$ function, in order to explore the full range of the neutrino masses.
+In the fits of subsection~\ref{Sect_fitting}, in order to find adequate numerical values for the parameters we have constructed a $\chi^2$ function to be minimized: \be \chi^2 = \sum_{i=1}^{n} \left[ \Theta \left( O_i^b - O_i^v \right) \left( \frac{O_i^b}{O_i^v}\right)^2 + \Theta \left( O_i^v - O_i^b \right) \left( \frac{O_i^v - O_i^b}{k}\right)^2 \right]. \ee In Eq.~\eqref{chi2}, \begin{itemize} \item $n$ is the total number of observables to be fitted; this is usually nine, since we fit the BRs of the nine LFV decays in order to find them within the ranges accessible to experiment. \item $\Theta$ is the Heaviside step function. \item $O_i^v$ is the computed value of each observable. \item $O_i^b$ is the experimental upper bound on the observable, which is given in table~\ref{LFV_limits}. \item $k$ is an appropriately small number that short-circuits the minimization algorithm when $O_i^v$ turns out larger than $O_i^b$.\footnote{In practice, in each case we have tried various values of $k$ before settling on the one that worked best, \textit{i.e.}\ that maximized the efficiency of the minimization algorithm for each problem at hand.
+Since the observables \textit{viz.}\ the branching ratios are very small, $k \sim 10^{-20}$ was a typical order of magnitude.} \end{itemize} The $\chi^2$ function~\eqref{chi2} works well even when the calculated BRs and the experimental upper bounds differ by many orders of magnitude.
+We have performed the fits in subsection~\ref{Sect_fitting} by minimizing $\chi^2$ with respect to the model parameters---the Yukawa couplings $d_\ell$, $\delta_\ell$, and $\gamma_\ell$, and the PMNS-matrix parameters.
+The mass of the lightest neutrino and the parameter $x_2$ were randomly generated before the minimization of the $\chi^2$ function, in order to be able to explore the full range of the neutrino masses and the full range of $x_2$.
+In the fits of subsection~\ref{Sect_fitting} the mass of the charged scalar $H^+$ was usually kept fixed, just as the parameters $\lambda_3$ and $\mathrm{Re}\, \lambda_7$ of the scalar potential~\eqref{v4}.